PalMod: PALette MODification for fighting games.

 ROM Exploration

 PalMod knows about a lot of fighting games and supports a lot of palettes for those fighting games.
 Yet there are more palettes in those games - and more games - that PalMod does not know about.
-PalMod can do pretty useful things:
+PalMod can do pretty useful things in these scenarios:

 1. For new games, PalMod will open any file you want it to and treat it as the color format of your choice.